Choose the Hostel Best for You

 Three types of hostels:

-American and Canadian hostels tend to come in 3 types or a combination of these.
+American and Canadian hostels tend to come in three types or a combination of these.
 When you do your research, you will end up at the one best for you.
 Read those hostel reviews prior to booking.

-You’ll usually find
+You will usually find

 - comfortable areas for socializing,